SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

 * Upon doing `Client.query()`, drms returns a `Pandas` data frame while the present client returns a `JSOCResonse` object.
 This contains an `astropy.table.Table` and also has attributes that stores the query parameters and the length of the table.
 Hence, `JSOCResponse` object will be preferred over a `Pandas` data frame.

 * The drms module provides only a very basic download routine that sequentially downloads the requested files.
-SunPy's downloader, instead, is a threaded-download manager which parallely downloads the requested files, hence greatly reducing the download time.
+SunPy's downloader, instead, is a threaded-download manager which parallelly downloads the requested files, hence greatly reducing the download time.

     Sunpy's downloader also gives the user custom options to modify the downloading as required, for e.g. by passing the path as parameter, or an option to whether overwrite or ignore the files in case the names of files match.
 Path, if not passed, can be taken up from sunpy's config file and be downloaded in the default download directory.